San Juan Skyway Scenic and Historic Byway

-The San Juan Skyway Scenic and Historic Byway is a 236 mi All-American Road, National Forest Scenic Byway, and Colorado Scenic and Historic Byway located in Dolores, La Plata, Montezuma, San Juan, and San Miguel counties, Colorado, USA.
+The San Juan Skyway Scenic and Historic Byway is a 236 mi All-American Road, National Forest Scenic Byway, and Colorado Scenic and Historic Byway located in Dolores, La Plata, Montezuma, San Juan, and San Miguel counties, Colorado, United States.
 The byway forms a loop in southwestern Colorado traversing the heart of the San Juan Mountains.
 The San Juan Skyway reaches its zenith at Red Mountain Pass at elevation 11018 ft.
 Mesa Verde National Park was one of the original UNESCO World Heritage Sites.
 The Silverton Historic District and the Telluride Historic District are National Historic Landmarks.

 It roughly parallels the routes of the narrow gauge railways: Rio Grande Southern (US 160, SH 145 and SH 62); and the unconnected Ouray and Silverton Branches of the Denver & Rio Grande along US 550 with the Silverton Railroad bridging a part of the gap.
 Its origin can be traced to the Around the Circle Route promoted by the D&RG.

 The San Juan Skyway overlaps with the Trail of the Ancients Scenic and Historic Byway on Colorado State Highway 145 between U.S. Highway 160 and Colorado State Highway 184.
 The San Juan Skyway connects with the Tracks Across Borders Scenic and Historic Byway at Durango, the Alpine Loop Back Country Byway at Silverton and Ouray, and the Unaweep Tabeguache Scenic Byway at Placerville.